cortexrd/Knack-Toolkit-Library/README.md

 ### Setup

 You will need to modify the KTL_KnackApp.js file to match your needs if you want to go beyond the basic default setup.
-[Follow the procedure here](#editing-the-ktl_knackapp-file).
+[See Editing the KTL_KnackApp file](#editing-the-ktl_knackapp-file).

 ## Dev Mode